URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Immunizations

-To secure your seat in the program, you are required to make a $300 non-refundable deposit.
+To secure your seat in the program, you are required to make a $300 non-refundable deposit to be paid by the due date.

 Physician Associate Program - Oklahoma City – Curriculum